akshkr/akashnotes/data/machine_learning/introduction.md

 ### Reinforcement learning

 Reinforcement learning is a type of machine learning where an agent learns to make decisions in an environment by trial and error.
 The agent takes actions and gets feedback in the form of rewards or penalties.
 The goal of the agent is to maximize the rewards it receives over time by learning a set of rules, or a policy, that tells it what action to take in each situation.
 Reinforcement learning can be used in many applications, like teaching robots to perform tasks, or helping computer programs make decisions.

+Now, do you have an understanding of the various types of machine learning algorithms that are available?
+It's okay if you have any doubts; we will clear them up as we go through the algorithms and examples.
+Now, let's take a look at some terminologies that you may come across in machine learning.